penumbra1/hacker-feed/README.md

 3. Input validation & autocomplete ✔️
 4. Move to Reach Router due to link focus issues on route change (see [issue](https://github.com/ReactTraining/react-router/issues/5210)) ✔️
 5. Add a query and client context for current user ✔️
-6. Add a [custom directive](https://codeburst.io/use-custom-directives-to-protect-your-graphql-apis-a78cbbe17355) to protect posts and votes.
+6. Add a [custom directive](https://codeburst.io/use-custom-directives-to-protect-your-graphql-apis-a78cbbe17355) to restrict posts and votes on the server side.
 7. Add mutation states with UI feedback
 8. Add a redirect to login and back for unauth-d users on /create ✔️
 9. 404 page ✔️